Sigh Fie Chen High, episode 2: The GM Test

 With “the Goundamani Quantum Hypothetical Modified Turing Question” you have entered Adams’ & Pratchett’s league!!!

-JKBalaji permalink
+JKBalaji

 Great sequel!
 To use one of your phrases – Holy Mother of Melmaruvathur, this is superb.